Myanmar | Burma | Adult Only

 Yangon, Myanmar RGN

-So what’s behind the golden façade of the Shwedagon Pagoda?
+So, what’s behind the golden façade of the Shwedagon Pagoda?
 Our intriguing half day tour starts us at the bottom of the hill where we’ll pass by workshops, markets and monasteries that will help us understand our journey through Myanmar throughout the rest of our trip.
 Along the way, we’ll enjoy a traditional Burmese breakfast, stop off to make offerings to monks and the pagoda, and visit a fortune teller.
 Upon arrival to Shwedagon Pagoda, we’ll enter the back door to learn about the pagoda’s full history, the daily life of all of the people living in the immediate surroundings, and a deeper insight into the Buddhist religion and how the spiritual belief is mixed with the belief in nats – the Myanmar spirits.
 After a typical Burmese lunch, we transfer to the airport for an afternoon flight to Mandalay.
+Your guide will meet you at the airport for transfer to your hotel.

 Mandalay / Nyaung U / Bagan